Evaluation of acoustic Green's function in rectangular rooms with general surface impedance walls: Results

 is the free-space fundamental solution of the Helmholtz equation, which captures the singularity at $\mathbf{x}_0$, and $H_0^{(1)}(\cdot)$ denotes the Hankel function of the first kind.
 Therefore, the FEM problem is addressed to find only the singularity-free component $G^0_{k}$.

 The comparison of the two computed solutions is displayed in Figure~\ref{fig:test2}, where they appear nearly identical, with only a minimal discrepancy at the singular source point.
-Interestingly, the effect of separation of variables in the eigenfunction expansion is visible with an increased error on the horizontal and vertical axes in correspondence of $\mathbf{x}_0$.
+Interestingly, the effect of SoV in the eigenfunction expansion is visible with an increased error on the horizontal and vertical axes in correspondence of $\mathbf{x}_0$.

-We additionally aim to investigate the accuracy when varying the FEM mesh resolution and the truncation order in the EE.
-To account for this, we consider the $L^2(\Omega)$ relative error:
+To verify that the EE can serve as a benchmark for numerical simulations, a FEM grid refinement study is carried out by progressively increasing the number of EPW from 3 to 15.
+We then consider the $L^2(\Omega)$ relative error:

-where the integrals are approximated by evaluating the terms on a large number ($10^4$) of uniformly sampled points in $\Omega$.
-Furthermore, we consider a lower-fidelity FEM solution obtained with approximately 5 EPW, corresponding to $n_{\mathrm{DOF}} = 43{,}717$.
-Errors are then computed between the evaluations from the EE for different values of $n_{\max}$ and the two FEM solutions, and are shown in Figure~\ref{fig:test2convergence}.
+where the integrals are approximated by evaluating the terms on a large number ($10^4$) of uniformly sampled points in $\Omega$, excluding those within a distance smaller than 0.05 from $\mathbf{x}_0$.
+The convergence to the EE solution is shown in Figure \ref{fig:test2convergence}A, where a third-order rate is observed, in agreement with the classical theory given by the Aubin-Nitsche lemma \cite{ciarlet2002finite}).
+The error relative to the Morse solution is also shown, highlighting its inadequacy for this problem.
+This outcome is expected, since $A_{2-1} \approx 5$ along both axes, indicating that the inclusion of group 2 is necessary.

-It is readily observed that the curve becomes steeper around $n_{\max} = q \approx 40$, as expected from the discussion in Section~\ref{sec:algorithm_for_calculation}.
-For $n_{\max} \gtrsim q$, the error relative to the high-fidelity FEM solution continues to decrease gradually, in contrast to the other curve.
-This behavior may indicate that, for $n_{\max} \gtrsim q$, the EE attains higher accuracy than the low-fidelity FEM solution.
+We additionally aim to assess the influence of the truncation order $n_\text{max}$ and the problem frequency on the overall accuracy.
+Errors are then computed between the evaluations from the EE and the high-fidelity FEM solution (EPW=15) for different values of $n_{\max}$ and $f$.
+The results are shown in Figure~\ref{fig:test2convergence}B, indicating robust performance across a range of frequencies, with slightly faster convergence for lower ones.
+It is also readily observed that each curve exhibits a pronounced change in slope around $n_{\max} = q$, as expected from the discussion in Section~\ref{sec:Evaluation of eigenfunction expansion}.